redlibrarian/redlibrarian.github.io/_posts/2019-04-29-spinoza-hobbes-state.markdown

 us in nature itself.
 This is the freedom of someone thrown overboard in the middle of the ocean.
 They are indeed free to do whatever they choose, but there are only a limited number of actions (swimming, for example), they can take in order to survive.
-In the *Ethics*, Spinoza ofte uses the expression "power to act", which sounds like freedom to decide or choose but, to use another analogy, I see this as the kind of power needed to lift a barbell.
+In the *Ethics*, Spinoza often uses the expression "power to act", which sounds like freedom to decide or choose but, to use another analogy, I see this as the kind of power needed to lift a barbell.
 The more power you have, the higher you can lift the weight,